 - High chances of getting low quality due to mismatched impedance

 A powered PA system can be better than a passive one.
 However, it can limit you when you need to increase the speakers’ number to reach a wider audience.

 Powered speakers are more expensive than the common alternatives.
 If you can match your audio system’s impedance and choose the best components, a passive PA system can suit you.
 It’s a matter of personal needs and preferences.

 Powered vs Unpowered Mixer

-While we have used only powered mixers here as a comparison with powered speakers, many people also ask which is the better option between a powered Mixer and an unpowered mixer.
+While we have used only powered mixers here as a comparison with powered speakers, many people also ask which is the better option a powered Mixer or an unpowered mixer.

 The truth is, there is no major difference between powered and unpowered mixers when it comes to cost.
 Depending on what the buyer wants, both products range in price.